 9. Create policies and documentation

-Understanding what to include in your policies is perhaps the most confusing thing for an online therapist trying to start offering telepsychology services.
+Understanding what to include in your policies is perhaps the most confusing thing for an online therapist starting a private psychology practice.
 It’s important to not leave anything out because a carefully written policy explains to your patients their rights and the principles on which the therapy services are provided.

 Another important matter that you have to resolve before you start providing services is receiving your patients’ informed consent to the terms on which the services are provided.
 To get your patients’ informed consent, you can use the intake forms and the service agreement features that some teletherapy solutions provide.